mosaia-development/mosaia-node-sdk/README.md

 - **TypeScript**: Full type safety with comprehensive type definitions
 - **Clean Codebase**: No generated JavaScript files in source directories
-- **Comprehensive Testing**: 100% test coverage for all API endpoints
+- **Comprehensive Testing**: 503 tests with full coverage for all API endpoints
 - **Linting**: ESLint configuration for code consistency
 - **Documentation**: JSDoc comments for all public APIs